JonHasan/ModernPhysics330/README.md

 # Lab 1: PhotoElectric Effect

+Second Lab in the Modern Physics Class

+Detailing the photoelectric effect posited by Einstein with the assistance of Max planck's quantization revelation.

 # Lab 2: Millikan Oil Drop Experiment

 This lab tasked me with recreating the Millikan Oil Drop experiment which found the fundamental charge of the electron.